ZebraStream/zebrastream-cli/README.md

 # ZebraStream CLI

-A command-line interface for the ZebraStream Management API.
+An open-source command-line interface for the Management API of [ZebraStream](https://www.zebrastream.io), a simple, managed service to establish data flow between organizations, applications, and devices.
 Easily manage access tokens and view usage statistics for your ZebraStream account from your terminal.

 ## Features
 - Create new access tokens